STEWARDSHIP IN THE SUPPLY CHAIN

 Supplier Code of Ethics

+Grainger works with thousands of suppliers to offer more than 1.7 million products used by customers to maintain, repair and operate their facilities.
+To help ensure the products we distribute are manufactured and delivered with high ethical standards, our Supplier Code of Ethics focuses on four main areas of ethical sourcing: human rights, labor, environment and anti-corruption.
 All Grainger suppliers and their sub-suppliers with dealings in the U.S., Canada and Mexico are expected to comply with the Supplier Code of Ethics.
 These suppliers must acknowledge our Code of Ethics and agree to the expectations within as a condition of doing business with Grainger.
-Prior to onboarding, a new supplier must agree to abide by the Supplier Handbook.
-This handbook includes Grainger processes, transportation and our Code of Ethics agreement.
-All suppliers must agree to abide by these rules and confirm this by the signing of their Supplier Agreement Letter.
+Prior to onboarding, a new supplier must agree to abide by the Supplier Handbook, which includes applicable Grainger policies, transportation requirements and the Supplier Code of Ethics.
+All suppliers must agree to abide by these rules and confirm this by signing a Supplier Agreement Letter.

 Grainger has more than 20 years of successful experience offering small and diverse companies opportunities through two core programs.

 Small and Diverse Suppliers Grainger started its Supplier Diversity Program in 1999 to assist in growing this sector of the economy while helping customers get their jobs done with quality products made by small, women, minority, disabled, veteran and LGBT-owned businesses.
 Grainger offers thousands of items from Certified Supplier Diversity businesses to more than a million of Grainger’s U.S. customers through its catalog and distribution channels.